Thermal baths and small hotels around Lake Chiemsee

 WellCard – the flexible wellness gift card*

-Give the gift of wellness, freely selectable at many partner hotels and thermal baths – ideal as a Christmas gift.
+Give the gift of wellness, with free choice of many partner hotels and thermal baths.
+This makes a great Christmas gift.

 Small hotels with regional cuisine

 Around Lake Chiemsee, there are several accommodations particularly well-suited for winter wellness.
-Many are located in Bad Endorf or in small towns on the western and northern shores.
-They thrive on their proximity to the region: to farms that supply cheese, to fishermen who ply the waters of Lake Chiemsee daily, and to hosts who have been working with local producers for years.
+Many are located in Bad Endorf or in small villages on the western and northern shores.
+They thrive on their proximity to the region, on farms that supply cheese, on fishermen who ply the waters of Lake Chiemsee daily, and on hosts who have been working with local producers for years.

-Those who appreciate being close to thermal baths should stay directly in Bad Endorf.
+If you appreciate being close to thermal baths, stay directly in Bad Endorf.
 Those seeking peace and quiet will find it in small hotels around Rimsting, Prien, or Bernau.
 Distances are short, and many accommodations serve dishes made with regional ingredients during the winter.

 Around Lake Chiemsee, many hotels and hotels cater specifically to couples, but remain family-friendly.
-Those seeking child-free wellness will often find suitable options across the border during the winter months.
-In Austria, several wellness hotels have clearly positioned themselves as adults-only, offering spacious spa areas and plenty of room for relaxation.
+Those seeking child-free wellness experiences will often find suitable options across the border during the winter months.
+In Austria, several wellness hotels have clearly positioned themselves as adults-only, often featuring spacious spa areas and ample space for relaxation.

 Hotels for winter wellness at Lake Chiemsee